 Either way – not fit for purpose in the 21st century!

-The few using Corporate Capitalism to maintain their privileged way of life.
+The few using Corporate Capitalism and a fettered society to maintain their privileged way of life.

 Conservatism, Right-wing ideology and the need for change